juminsuh/PIP-Bench/README.md

 - Explainable Failure Analysis: Beyond simple scores, it utilizes Multiple Choice Questions (MCQ) to diagnose specific reasons for alignment or identity loss.

 ### 3. 📊 PIP-Bench: A New Standard Benchmark
-To unify evaluation efforts, we present PIP-Bench (Personalized Image Perception Benchmark):
+To unify evaluation efforts, we present PIP-Bench (Preservation of Identity and Prompt Benchmark):

 - Curated Identities: A high-quality set of diverse identities for rigorous testing.